-This is our latest onsite report for the Pinder Brothers and Grand Bahama Bonefishing.
-Grand Bahama Island which is the northern most Island in the Bahamas is primarily a bone fishery, however this area offers occasional opportunities for tarpon, permit, plus a host of other species.
-If you are interested in world class bonefishing on Grand Bahama Island– read on!
+This is our latest onsite report for the Pinder Brothers and Grand Bahama Island Bonefishing.
+Grand Bahama Island, which is the northern most Island in the Bahamas is primarily a bone fishery.
+However, this area offers occasional opportunities for tarpon, permit, plus a host of other species.
+If you are interested world-class Grand Bahama Island Bonefishing– read on!

 For anglers living in the eastern US, there is no reason to go half way around the world when there is incredible fishing in the Bahamas, many islands within a single day’s flight.

 I was getting that bonefish twitch again, so I set my sights on Grand Bahama Island which is very close to my home in Florida.
 The fishing aside, one thing that makes Grand Bahama a great destination are the many daily flights from Florida, plus there is no need for a charter flight or to spend the night in route.

 The coastline of east Florida disappears gradually.
 Soon, we were at altitude and leveling off.
 It’s a short distance through sparkling open waters of the Gulf Stream.
 Visible in the distance is the west end of Grand Bahama with her white sandy beaches and water as clear as glass.
 Tropical palms and Australian pines border the south shore.
 I have missed this place.

 Mentally, I am plotting my return before I even get there.

 We landed on time at Grand Bahama International Airport.
 I picked up my bags and breezed through customs and immigration quickly.